CABCLabs/covid-careza-gatsby/src/pages/unite/index.md

 **What they need:**Cash donations

-**What the funds will buy:** Hampers will contain a variety of non-perishable itemsand other essentials
+**What the funds will buy:** Hampers will contain a variety of non-perishable items and other essentials

 **Who the goods will go to:** Impoverished communities around South Africa